taiyang/Twitter-Data-Analysis/README.md

 # README

-This is the code part of DS 577 final project.
+This is the code part of DS 577 final project at Rutgers University, a elective course toward Master of Data Science program.

 ## Structure

+* Please refer to `report.pdf` for detail analysis.

 * `.ipynb` files are Jupyter notebook files. `project-hadoop-result.ipynb` is loading the Hadoop results stored in `out/` folder. `project-spark.ipynb` files